inttter/iinter.me/content/commit-emojis.md

   <img src="/blog/commit-emojis/action-pr.png">
 </div>

-With that, automated pull request titles with these emoji and the Convential Commit format are now set up.
+With that, automated pull request titles with these emoji and the Conventional Commit format are now set up.